 - Do lots of test practice.
 The more familiar you are with the test environment, the less stress you will feel.
 Try to simulate test conditions by sitting in a quiet room and timing yourself.
 Ideally, do this with friends who are also taking IELTS to make the situation even more lifelike.

 - Make sure you understand what the exam expects of you well in advance.
 If you do nothing else, you really must become familiar with question types and task types in each of the four skills tests.
 Seeing an unfamiliar task for the first time on test day is guaranteed to raise your stress levels.
 A good place to start is the Starting out section of Road to IELTS, here.
-When you have opened the page, click Start to go into the Test Drive version — it’s free, provided by the British Council — then choose a skill (Reading, Writing, Speaking or Listening), and work through the Starting out section.
+When you have opened the page, click Start to go into the Free Version — it’s free (as the name suggests), provided by the British Council — then choose a skill (IELTS Reading, IELTS Writing, IELTS Speaking or IELTS Listening), and work through the Starting out section.
 It will give you critical information about what you will be expected to do in the test.

 All three of these measures will reduce your stress levels on the IELTS test day, and should improve your performance — and your band score.